sfarrens/sfarrens.github.io/_posts/2021-08-08-europython.md

 Some fun exercises are scattered throughout the tutorial to keep things interesting.

-The tutorial is aimed as intermediate Python users but should also be accessible to beginners.
+The tutorial is aimed at intermediate Python users but should also be accessible to beginners.

 ## Tutorial